smallmasters/Study/index.md

 ## Welcome to GitHub Pages
+Follow your heart.I don't know how to play it

 You can use the [editor on GitHub](https://github.com/smallmasters/Study/edit/master/index.md) to maintain and preview the content for your website in Markdown files.